CS-433/ml-project-2-eeg_ml/README.md

 # EEG-classification
-You can find the code in **lib** that analysis the EEG data by different methods, including MLP, LSTM and CNN.
+You can find the code here that analysis the EEG data by different methods, including MLP, LSTM and CNN.
 Before running the code, you need to download the dataset from [here](https://drive.google.com/file/d/1zQi72b9_j1zbEUPtQorYEv29_3OLVOe6/view?usp=sharing) and put it under *./data/training_data*.

 To run the code, do
 ```
 python  main.py --classifier CLASSIFIER_NAME --train_mode full(or window/channel) --split_num SPLIT_NUMBER --save_model
-python main.py -ed PATH/TO/EEG/DATASET -sp PATH/TO/EEG/SPLITS -c CLASSIFIER_NAME
 ```

 The default optimizer is Adam optimizer, the learning rate is 0.001, the batch size is 128, the number of epoch is 50.
-If you do not want to save the trained model, drop **--save_model**.
+If you do not want to save the trained model, drop **--save_model** (the test accuracy will be printed at the screen anyway).
 Otherwise, the trained model will be saved at *./checkpoints*.
 For more options, check *./lib/options.py*.

 ## Prerequisites
-- openpyxl
 - Python 3
 - panda
+- openpyxl
 - numpy
 - collection
 - PyTorch (Other versions may also work.)